coreos/updateservicectl/Documentation/client.md

 ### Update Watcher

-`instance fake` is useful for generating traffic but if you want a fast way to create your own client you can use `watch`.
+Real clients should implement the Omaha protocol but if you want a fast way to create your own client you can use `watch`.
 This will exec a program of your choosing every time a new update is available.